 Tour ID: 10061478

 Kakadu National Park is unique for all the right reasons.
 The natural beauty and diversity of this park is amazing.
-The floodplains, Yellow River, Marrakai Plains, rock art, then put in the wildlife on the water, in the air and on land this all adds up to a magical day out.
+The floodplains, Yellow River, Marrakai Plains, rock art, then put in the wildlife on the water, and this all adds up to a magical day out.

 Kakadu National Park is a timeless place – a landscape of exceptional beauty and diversity.
 Mangrove fringed coastal areas blend into expansive flood plains, lowland hills flanked to the east by sandstone escarpments, all interwoven between various open woodland and forest habitats.
 Teeming with wildlife in the water, on the land and in the air, there are many species which provide a diversity and concentration seen nowhere else.
 The land takes on different forms and different colours with the passing of each season.